The Consumer Secrets that Drive B2B Marketing

 1. Price-Oriented Customers: Price.
 Is.
 Everything.

-3. Gold Standard Customers: These are looking for the best performance in terms of product quality, assistance, and reliable delivery.
+3. Gold Standard Customers seek the best performance regarding product quality, assistance, and reliable delivery.

-4. Strategic-Value Customers: Seek a fairly permanent supplier relationship with your company; relationship is crucial part of the equation.
+4. Strategic-Value Customers: Seek a fairly permanent supplier relationship with your company; the relationship is crucial to the equation.

-So, Before You Launch Next B2B Marketing Campaign…
+So, Before You Launch the Next B2B Marketing Campaign…

 These questions are intended to help you understand which specific players are involved in the purchasing decision, what matters to them, and what “hidden” factors – such as brand perception and even the season, can influence this.